3bdrahman/clay/README.md

 # Clay

-## Description: My attempt at building a multi-modal internal assistant using Local LLM LLama 3.2 Vision.
+## Description: multi-modal internal assistant using Local LLM LLama 3.2 Vision.
 The project uses data for a hypothetical consulting company.
 ## The company data was generated with ChatGPT.
 To answer each query the assistant goes through the following workflow.
 ## ![Workflow](workflow.png)